aponty/atlas_takehome/README.md

 Images are fetched from a third-party website on demand, which is much less performant than (pre)loading them from the server/CDN.
 A fault of using mocked/dummy data that would not exist in production.

 Apollo client is the GQL client on the frontend.
-I set up infinite scrolling using paginated queries on the backend to fetch sequential chunks, and configuring Apollo to merge new articles into the existing cache on each refetch.
+I set up infinite scrolling using paginated queries on the backend to fetch sequential chunks, and configured Apollo to merge new articles into the existing cache on each refetch.

 I also set up React Router, to enable keyboard navigation (back button) that users will expect in a web env, and to enable deep linking, which is very useful for marketing, link-sharing, and SEO purposes.